hcarnes/hcarnes.github.io/_posts/2018-05-30-code_review.md

 * Consider adherence to the patterns followed at the company
 * Look for test coverage

-If you are working on a team and you aren’t reviewing code, you are not only missing out on a huge opportunity to save time by preventing errors down the road, but you are also missing an opportunity to build value to your team members by encouraging a culture of collaboration, teaching, and self-improvement. 🎯
+If a team is skipping code review, they are spending a lot of time putting out fires 🔥.
+Not to mention, they are missing out on valuable opportunities to collaborate, teach, and improve. 🎯